-Melissa accepts instructions across all areas of Chambers’ work and specialises in construction law, banking and financial services, commercial law and planning.
+Melissa specialises in construction law, commercial law and international arbitration.

-- Advising, with Clifford Chance Asia, on a complex jurisdictional dispute arising out of the construction of a power plant in Nigeria.
+- Advising (as foreign legal consultant) on a complex jurisdictional dispute arising out of the construction of a power plant.
 The dispute involved parties in multiple jurisdictions, including Asia and the MENA region.

-Melissa accepts instructions in all types of commercial cases.
-She is developing a broad practice, with a particular emphasis on banking and financial services.
+Melissa has a broad commercial practice, with a particular emphasis on banking and financial services.

 Examples of Melissa’s recent work include:

-- Acting, with Andrew Tabachnik, in a £23 million action under the Financial Services and Markets Act, arising from regulatory charges brought by the Financial Conduct Authority.
-She represented the Managing Director of the main operating subsidiary
+- Acting, as junior counsel, in a £23 million action under the Financial Services and Markets Act, arising from regulatory charges brought by the Financial Conduct Authority.
+Melissa represented the Managing Director of the main operating subsidiary

 - Being instructed as part of a team acting as a s166 skilled person, appointed by the Financial Conduct Authority, reviewing consequential loss claims following the mis-sale of Interest Rate Hedging Products by a major high street bank.